Liberal international order: Debates

 Others argue that weak states played a central role in shaping the liberal international order.
 Marcos Tourinho argues that weak states used the three strategies of "resistance", "community" and "norms" to push back on U.S. dominance during the construction of the liberal international order, thus ensuring that the order did not just reflect U.S. interests.
 Martha Finnemore argues that unipolarity does not just entail a material superiority by the unipole, but also a social structure whereby the unipole maintains its status through legitimation, and institutionalization.
 In trying to obtain legitimacy from the other actors in the international system, the unipole necessarily gives those actors a degree of power.
 The unipole also obtains legitimacy and wards off challenges to its power through the creation of institutions, but these institutions also entail a diffusion of power away from the unipole.
 David Lake has argued along similar lines that legitimacy and authority are key components of international order.
 Abrahamsen suggested that middle powers also benefit from liberal internationalism.
 By investing in the maintenance of multilateral institutions, moderate powers can collectively advocate for their self-interest, counterbalancing great power politics.
 Supporting liberal internationalism is thus a form of realpolitik for middle powers.

 Realist critics of the LIO include John Mearsheimer, Patrick Porter and Charles Glaser.
 Mearsheimer has argued that the LIO is bound to fail due to the pushback it faces internally within liberal states and externally by non-liberal states.
 Porter has argued that the LIO was actually a coercive order and that it was not liberal.
 Glaser has argued that the balance of power theory, bargaining theory and neo-institutional theories better explain NATO than mechanisms associated with the LIO.

-Aaron McKeil finds realist criticism of liberal order insufficient.
+Aaron McKeil of the London School of Economics finds realist criticism of liberal order insufficient.
 He argues that the alternative foreign policies offered by realists as "restraint" and "offshore balancing" would be more generative of proxy wars and would fail to offer the level of institutions required for managing great power competition and international challenges.

+Inderjeet Parmar has argued that the LIO is "imperialism by another name" and that it promotes a class-based, white elitist and racist hegemony over the rest of the world.
+According to Amitav Acharya, the LIO is often perceived outside of the West as a narrow ideological, economic, and strategic system that promotes the interests and culture of Western nations at the expense of their own local cultural languages, identities, and religions.